Panel: Talent development within photography

 Crash Course Collecting (ENG)

-On Wednesday March 24 we host a digital Crash Course Collecting, in English.
 During this Crash Course Collecting (members only), you'll learn everything you need to know about art history, the art market, different types of artworks and how to curate art in your home.

 WHAT TO EXPECT